 Martin Luther Care Center is located in Minneapolis, Minnesota, which is one of the most densely populated cities in the country.
 This proved to be an A+ rated facility.
 Being awarded an A+ in our rating scheme takes superb marks across the board.
-We ranked this facility as one of the top 100 nursing homes in Minnesota, which is a distinguished list.
-Headlining this place's exemplary report card is its long-term care score, which we will address in the next paragraph.
+We were impressed enough to rank this facility as one of the 50 best nursing homes in Minnesota.
+Headlining this nursing home's stellar report card is its long-term care grade, which you can find in the next section.

 Martin Luther Care Center

 - Assisted Living

 - Accepts Medicare 1

 - No CCRC

 - Offers Hospice